You all know the story about the asshole that bullied me. (If not, read it here.)

 Fast forward to today, and my heart breaks for Kevin and his family.
 Kevin has ALS and his health has been deteriorating for the past several years.
 Lindsay, his daughter, called me last year sobbing.
 She told me that the next time I’m in Utah I need to pay him a visit.
 I tried to be strong for her and not cry while she was on the other end, but that didn’t last long.
 We both ended up crying together and it actually felt pretty good.
 Tom Taylor did the ALS Ice Bucket challenge, and it features Kevin and Lindsay as well.
 Please watch the video.
 See how awesome this ALS challenge is and how the money being brought in is going to help people like my good friend Kevin.

-Lastly, if any of you Taylor’s are reading this, I love you so much!!!
+If any of you Taylor’s are reading this, I love you so much!!!